 Never let the leather get overly wet, and remember to not rinse after cleaning with the soap.
 Simply buffing with a soft cloth is all you need.
 The moisture from the soap will condition the leather as it cleans and you are all done.
 Polish if you need to, but just using this method by itself is enough.

-Most stains respond well to this treatment.
-A tougher stain may need more help.
+When treating a stain, your best bet is to try a gentle method first.
+Most stains respond well to a gentle treatment.
+A tougher stain may need a more heavy duty approach.

 - Use a clean, soft, absorbent cloth.
 Have several rags on hand as you will need some for wet wiping and some for drying it later.

 - If the stain comes from a liquid, blot up as much as you can.
 Do not wipe it, as that can make the stain bigger and more difficult to manage.

 - Dampen the cloth with water.
 Do not over wet the cloth, because doing that can leave water stains on your leather furniture.
 The cloth just needs to be damp.
 Sometimes spraying water onto the rag with a spray bottle is enough, otherwise, wring out the excess before using.

 - Apply a small amount of soap to the damp cloth and work it into a lather.
 Simply wiping it across a bar of soap may be all that is required.